Soccer-Barella stunner helps Inter to 3-1 win over Cremonese | Sports-Games

 Soccer-Barella stunner helps Inter to 3-1 win over Cremonese

 Nicolo Barella scored a brilliant first-half goal as Inter Milan earned a comfortable 3-1 home win over Cremonese in their fourth Serie A match of the season on Tuesday.
-Joaquin Correa slotted home to open the scoring in the 12th minute from a rebound after Cremonese keeper Ionut Radu saved an Edin Dzeko effort.
+Joaquin Correa and substitute Lautaro Martinez were also on target for Inter who are second in the table with nine points after four games.

 Nicolo Barella scored a brilliant first-half goal as Inter Milan earned a comfortable 3-1 home win over Cremonese in their fourth Serie A match of the season on Tuesday.

+Joaquin Correa and substitute Lautaro Martinez were also on target for Inter who are second in the table with nine points after four games.
+AS Roma are top on 10 points after cruising to a 3-0 win over Serie A rookies Monza on Tuesday, with Paulo Dybala scoring his first two goals since joining Jose Mourinho's side in July following his departure from Juventus.

-Joaquin Correa slotted home to open the scoring in the 12th minute from a rebound after Cremonese keeper Ionut Radu saved an Edin Dzeko effort.
-Barella doubled the lead in the 38th minute after the Italy international stunned the Cremonese defence by firing home from long distance following a cross from Hakan Calhanoglu.
+Correa slotted home to open the scoring for Inter in the 12th minute from a rebound after Cremonese keeper Ionut Radu saved an Edin Dzeko effort.
+Barella doubled the lead in the 38th minute after the Italy international stunned the Cremonese defence by firing home on the volley from distance following a cross from Hakan Calhanoglu.

 Cremonese tried to fight back after Inter's opener and, while the promoted side created fewer chances in the first half, they still had two attempts on goal.
 Cyriel Dessers had a powerful effort saved by Samir Handanovic in the 14th minute while Charles Pickel's strike five minutes later was easily anticipated by the Inter keeper.